Frettens Banner Image

 Share of freehold vs leasehold

-Whereas someone who owns a share of the freehold (also known as the freeholder), leases their flat AND has some outright ownership over the property and its land.
+Whereas someone who also owns a share of the freehold not only leases their flat BUT ALSO has some outright shared-ownership of the building, over the property and its land.

 Do I need to extend lease with a share of freehold?